foundry-rs/book/src/config/README.md

 verbosity = 4
 ```

-When running `forge`, you can specify the profile to use using the `FOUNDRY_PROFILE` environment variable.
+When running `spark`, you can specify the profile to use using the `FOXAR_PROFILE` environment variable.

 ### Standalone sections